GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 (c) But, the renouncement of glory and the suspension of attributes were temporary, as evidenced in the above prayer in which Jesus fully expected the Father to restore his glory.
-(2) Second, it could also mean that in Godhead, the one “designated ‘father’ has greater authority . . . over the one designated ‘son’” but only in functional and administrative sense.
+(2) Second, it could also mean that in Godhead, the one “designated ‘father’ has greater authority …over the one designated ‘son’” but only in functional and administrative sense.
- Hebrews 5:5, 8 shows this clearly: “Christ did not exalt himself to be made a high priest, but was appointed by [God the Father] . . .
-Although he was a son, he learned obedience through what he suffered.”
+ Hebrews 5:5, 8 shows this clearly: “Christ did not exalt himself to be made a high priest, but was appointed by [God the Father] …Although he was a son, he learned obedience through what he suffered.”

  This refers to the Son accepting the will of the Father—the appointment to the high priesthood in which Christ himself would become the propitiation for our sins— amid his desire for this the cup of suffering to pass from him (Matt.
 26:39).